Urris: Colonel Daniel McNeill

-During the early 18th century, the valley was terrorized by a local landlord who preyed on local young women.
-Colonel Daniel McNeill was a Scottish Planter, who fought at Battle of the Boyne, and was one of the defenders of Londonderry.
-Afterwards, he lived in Binion.
-He maintained a group of Herdsmen, known locally as "The Yowmen" that terrorized the local population.
-Any woman he desired, his henchmen brought her to Binion, where she was allegedly raped.
-If any of his victims became pregnant, he allocated a small portion of land to support the child.
-These allotments of land become known as "McNeills Roods".
-There are many of these allotments of land scattered through Urris and on the road to Clonmany.
-At the fair at Pollen, he attempted to kidnap a young local woman, but failed when she managed to run into crowd.
-Later that evening, when he was returning from the fair, he was ambushed and murdered by a group of local men.
+During the early 18th century, the valley was terrorized by local landlord who targeted young women in the area.
+Colonel Daniel McNeill, a Scottish Planter who had fought at the Battle of the Boyne and defended Derry, resided in Binion.
+He commanded a group of Herdsmen, known locally as "The Yowmen," who instilled fear in the local community.
+It is said that any woman he desired would be forcibly taken to Binion, where she was allegedly subjected to rape.
+In cases where his victims became pregnant, he granted them small portions of land to support their children, known as "McNeills Roods."
+These parcels of land can still be found scattered throughout Urris and along the road to Clonmany.
+At the Pollen fair, McNeill tried to abduct a young local woman but failed when she managed to escape into the crowd.
+Later that evening, as he returned from the fair, he was ambushed and killed by a group of local men.

 McNeill was buried in the graveyard of Straid Church.
 In the mid-19th century, it was still possible to identify his grave, where it was recorded that he died on 11 September 1709, aged 59.